X

 6. Why should you join PICA?

-7. TWO amazing LifeHacks from our community!
+7. TWO amazing Life Hacks from our community!

 Oh folks, we don’t want to pick favourites — but even we’ll admit it — these are some solid questions from our listeners!

-From start (Mindset Minute) to “Knowledge is empowering, but only if you act on it”… this episode is ALL YOURS!
+From start (Mindset Minute) to “Knowledge is empowering, but only if you act on it”…this episode is ALL YOURS!

 Questions from Kyrillos:

-1. If you’re purchasing more than 1 property, can you get more than one offset account?
+1. If you’re purchasing more than one property, can you get more than one offset account?
 And if so do you split all the cash between them, or is it wiser to pour in all the cash in the offset against a larger loan?

-2. To do with LocationScore — I’ve gone through and created a Spreadsheet of all of the suburbs within 50km of Brisbane’s CBD and found that most of the better-scored suburbs are actually quite far, in terms of the asset selection criteria you guys talk about.
+2. To do with LocationScore — I’ve gone through and created a spreadsheet of all of the suburbs within 50km of Brisbane’s CBD and found that most of the better-scored suburbs are actually quite far, in terms of the asset selection criteria you guys talk about.
 I understand that LocationScore is more of a demand versus supply score, so if you’re a Buy and Hold investor, at a suburb level, is buying in a better location still the better option?

 Note 1: Looking for the link to join the Property Investors Council of Australia (PICA)?
 Learn more about their membership here!